dinkel/docker-openldap/README.md

 a corresponsing name from th `module` directory.
 Currently only `memberof` is avaliable.

+The maximal number of open file can largely affect the RAM usage of the slapd process.
+You can use the environment variable

+    MAX_NOFILE

+to change the maximal number of open files.
+The default number is 8192.

 After the first start of the image (and the initial configuration), these envirnonment variables are not evaluated anymore.